As we move forward, the finance industry is becoming more complex in nature.

 “You might say, ‘I’m a chartered accountant and this degree will get me everywhere.’
 That is no longer a reality today.

 But if you mention in your resume that ‘I am a Chartered Accountant, and I also have obtained certifications in AI, data analytics, and data mining.’ only then will the recruiter choose you over the other candidate with just a CA degree.”

 Equipped with data analytics expertise, CA Sachin Chitlange is currently driving Finance Transformation at Capgemini.
 He was fascinated by the power of data analytics and its ability to help clients.

-"Today technology is driving business so, you need to keep up with the changes.
+“Today technology is driving business so, you need to keep up with the changes.
 Understand how the finance industry is evolving.
 As the finance industry goes through digitization, chartered accountants would have to learn how to leverage data.
-It’s imperative to reap benefits for their organisation.
+It’s imperative to reap benefits for their organization.